ltspicer/LTspice-Show-7-Segment/README.md

 Requirements: Python3.7+ (Windows users need to install Python3 / on Linux is it allways installed)

-Edit first this line in the code to EN (language = "EN")
+Edit first this line in the code to EN

 language = "DE"     # Hier Sprache wählen (DE)  -  Select language here (EN)